rui314/mold/README.md

 ![mold image](mold.jpg)

-This is a repository of a linker I'm currently developing as an independent project for my Masters degree.
+This is a repository of a linker I'm currently developing as a replacement for existing Unix linkers such as GNU BFD, GNU gold or LLVM lld.

-My goal is to make a linker that is as fast as concatenating input object files with `cat` command.
-It may sound like an impossible goal, but I believe it's not entirely impossible because of the following two reasons:
+My goal was to make a linker that is as fast as concatenating input object files with `cat` command.
+It may sound like an impossible goal, but it's not entirely impossible because of the following two reasons:

 1. `cat` is a simple single-threaded program which isn't the fastest one as a file copy command.
 My linker can use multiple threads to